 - 5 BMO Rewards points per $1 spent on travel, dining, groceries, gas, and drugstore purchases

-- 1 BMO Reward point per $1 spent on all other purchases
+- 1 BMO Reward point on all other purchases

 The first thing to note is that this is BMO’s first Visa credit card since they’ve been exclusive to Mastercard up to this point.
 This likely won’t matter to consumers, but it’s nice to see another premium Visa card available.
 Since this is a Visa Infinite Privilege Card, there is a personal income requirement of $150,000 or a household income of $200,000 to qualify.
 If you don’t reach that requirement, take a look at the BMO eclipse Visa Infinite Card instead.

 Since this is a high end Visa card, you expect it to come packed with benefits.
 The good news is that it doesn’t disappoint.
-The sign up bonus of 50,000 BMO Rewards points is broken up into two parts.
-You’ll get 35,000 points when you charge $5,000 to your card within the first three months of card membership, and an additional 15,000 points on your anniversary date.
-50,000 points are worth $333.3 when redeeming for travel.
+The sign up bonus is broken up into two parts.
+You’ll get 50,000 points when you charge $6,000 to your card within the first three months of card membership.
+An additional 40,000 BMO Rewards points are awarded when you charge $100,000 to your card in the first year.
 Keep in mind that there is an annual fee of $499.

 The earn rate is what will likely attract people to the BMO eclipse Visa Infinite Privilege* card.
 You’ll earn 5 BMO Rewards points per $1 spent on travel, dining, groceries, gas, and drugstore purchases.
 However, if you add an authorized user, your earn increases by 25% which is a huge jump.
 There is a cap on your earn rate of $100,000 per calendar year.
 Once you reach that cap, your earn rate drops to the base rate of 1 point per $1 spent.